 Please contact Eastern Online for help with placing electronic content directly into Canvas.

 *Note: During the COVID-19 pandemic, the EWU Library buildings are closed.
-So there will not be anyone to answer telephones.
-Please contact our service points via E-mail or other virtual methods to get help.
+Please contact your library liaison directly [https://www.ewu.edu/library/contact/] or our service points virtually (E-mail, etc.) to get help.

 Would you like some guidance on copyright and fair use issues?
 Then use EWU's Copyright & Fair Use Research Guide.
 You will find useful information on common copyright and fair use topics.
 Plus each topic has contact information for the best person on campus who can help you (see the Get Help tab for a full list).